nick3499/flask_portscan/README.md

 `$ sudo bash portscan.sh`

-- `FLASK_APP` environment variable specifies which app to load.
+- `FLASK_APP=portscan` tells Flask to load the portscan app
-- `FLASK_ENV` environment variable specifies which environment the Flask app operates in.
-In this case, `development` mode.
+- `FLASK_ENV=development` tells Flask to enable debug mode, interactive debugger and reloader
-- `flask run` starts Flask, which enables _debug mode_, _interactive debugger_ and _reloader_.
+- `flask run` starts Flask

 Something close to the following will print to terminal: